 Health and Human Biology

-The program includes: background courses, a biology core courses, a set of theme courses, and a Senior Capstone activity.
 Background courses provide the essential foundations in chemistry, mathematics, methods, and basic biology.
 These support the Biology core comprised of a flexible menu of intermediate and advanced courses.
 A required portion of the Biology core is Genetics, which is considered a cornerstone of human biology and its interface with other fields.

 The Biology core underscores the related coursework within the Health and Disease Theme.
 This course grouping is comprised of social science and humanities courses and must form a cohesive, thoughtful cohort.
 Suggested theme subfoci must be discussed and approved by an advisor.
 It is expected that these course selections will evolve over the course of the student's college career, as each semester's experience builds on the previous one.

-Finally, the human biology program requires a senior year capstone course or experience, which should build on the program's theme.
+Finally, the human biology program requires a senior year Capstone course or experience, which should build on the program's theme.